klabhub/EFMouse/README.md

 If you use EFMouse in your research, please cite: Sanchez-Romero R., Akyuz, S., & Krekelberg, B. (2024).
 EFMouse: a Matlab toolbox to model electric fields in the mouse brain. bioRxiv. https[]()://doi.org/10.1101/2024.07.25.605227

 ## Installation and dependencies
-Clone the repository from github https://github.com/klabhub/EFMouse.git
+Clone the repository from github `git clone https://github.com/klabhub/EFMouse.git`

 Analyzing results with reference to the Allen mouse atlas requires the [FSL package](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/) (to apply a transformation to the simulation results that maps them to the Allen atlas).